 In the EBS, the distribution of squid catch appears to have remained fairly constant over time.
 From 1997-1999, squid catches were highly associated with the major canyons along the EBS slope (Figure 4).
 This result is supported by a more recent analysis of squid catch from 2000 to 2007 (Figure 5).
-This analysis focused on the location of the largest mean squid catches.
 While squids were caught throughout the EBS slope and outer domain of the EBS shelf, the highest catches consistently occurred near the major canyons.
 Bering Canyon, the southernmost, appears to have the highest catches.
 Large mean catches were also associated with Pribilof Canyon, and particularly the southern part of this canyon.
 In some years large catches also occurred in Zhemchug Canyon.